Jodi Salvo

 Jodi Salvo is an American politician serving as a member of the Ohio House of Representatives from the 51st district.
 A Republican, she was elected in the 2024 Ohio House of Representatives election.

+Salvo was born in Pittsburgh, and earned a bachelor degree from California University of Pennsylvania, and a graduate degree from Marywood in 1994.
+Salvo has worked as a nonprofit director and social worker.

+Salvo is the vice chair of the House Children and Human Services Committee, as well as a member of the Community Revitalization, Energy, and Natural Resources Committees.